Header

 Elective nodal CTV definition for head & neck cancer

 Head & neck squamous cell carcinoma (HNSCC) spread through the lymphatic system and form metastases in regional lymph nodes.
 Target volume definition involves detecting macroscopic metastases based on CT, PET, and MR imaging.
 However, in current practice a much larger part of the lymph drainage region is irradiated, which may harbor microscopic metastases despite negative imaging findings.
-In one of our projects, we work on statistical models for the lymphatic progression of tumors using Bayesian networks and Hidden Markov Models:
+In one of our main research projects, we work on a better quantification of the risk that parts of the lymph drainage system harbor occult metastases.
+This may lead to smaller and more personalized nodal CTVs.

 • R. Ludwig, J. Hoffmann, B. Pouymayou, M. Broglie Däppen, G. Morand, M. Guckenberger, V. Grégoire, P. Balermpas; J. Unkelbach.
 Detailed patient-individual reporting of lymph node involvement in oropharyngeal squamous cell carcinoma with an online interface.
 Radiotherapy & Oncology, 169:p1-7, 2022